Geometric presentations of Lie groups and their Dehn functions: Dehn function of tame and stably 2-tame groups

-\begin{rem} If $G=U\rtimes A$ is a tame decomposition, and if $W$ is the largest compact subgroup in $A$, then $W$ admits a direct factor $A'$ in $A$ (isomorphic to $\R^k\times\Z^\ell$ for some $k,\ell\ge 0$), so that $G=UW\rtimes A'$; if $x\in A$ acts as a compaction on $U$ then it also acts as a compaction on $UW$, and so does the projection of $x$ on $A'$ (because the set of compactions of a given locally compact group is stable by multiplication by inner automorphisms \cite[Lemma~6.16]{CCMT}. \end{rem}
+\begin{rem} If $G=U\rtimes A$ is a tame decomposition, and if $W$ is the largest compact subgroup in $A$, then $W$ admits a direct factor $A'$ in $A$ (isomorphic to $\R^k\times\Z^\ell$ for some $k,\ell\ge 0$), so that $G=UW\rtimes A'$; if $x\in A$ acts as a compaction on $U$ then it also acts as a compaction on $UW$, and so does the projection of $x$ on $A'$ (because the set of compactions of a given locally compact group is stable by multiplication by inner automorphisms \cite[Lemma~6.16]{CCMT}).
+This shows that assuming that $A=\R^k\times\Z^\ell$ is not really a restriction. \end{rem}

-We need to prove that tame groups have an at most quadratic Dehn function.
-This is a consequence of the following very general theorem.
+We are going to prove that tame groups are compactly presented with an at most quadratic Dehn function; in order to make quantitative statements, we use the following language.

+Let $v\in A$ be an element acting (by conjugation on the right) as a compaction of $U$.
+Let $m$ be an integer.
+Let $S_U$ be a compact symmetric subset of $U$ with unit.
+Let $T$ be a compact symmetric generating subset of $A$ with unit.